tsykoduk/greg.nokes.name/_posts/2010-02-19-with-clouds-come-a-chance-of-rain.md

   - scaling
   - web application
 excerpt_separator:  <!--more-->
+description: "Explore the reality behind cloud computing hype.
+Learn what cloud really means, its pros and cons, and why planning still beats last-minute provisioning for cost and performance."
 ---
 One of the interesting paradigms in the technology field now days is "cloud".
 I think that I have seen it bandied about more then "web 2.0" a few years ago.
 It's hit required buzz word compliance status in market-speak.
 I believe that is it over used, misunderstood and used to mislead.
 Let's cut through the hyperbole and see what is really going on.